ucla-oarc-hpc/H2-RStudio/README.md

 http://localhost:8787 #or whatever port number that was displayed
 ```

+You will be asked for your Username and Password.
+The Username is your Hoffman2 username and the Password was randomly created and displayed in the previous terminal screen.

 When finished, exit RStudio and press `[Ctrl-C]` in the terminal running the RStudio container to exit the job.